bblfsh/documentation/uast/specification.md

 **Col** is the column number in the original source code, relative to a line.
 It is a 1-based index.

-A position `(0, 0, 0)` means that position is not available.
-AST parsers MUST provide, at least, offset or line+col for positions.
-The UAST normalization process includes computing offset from line+col or line+col from offset, in cases where AST parser does not provide both.
+A position `(0, 0, 0)` means that position is not available. native parsers MUST provide, at least, offset or line+col for positions.
+The UAST normalization process includes computing offset from line+col or line+col from offset, in cases where native parser does not provide both.
 So it is guaranteed that nodes in a UAST either have no position attached or they have a position with valid offset, line and col.